leosum1/Developing-Data-Product-Project/README.md

 # Developing-Data-Product-Project
-In this repository you can find the code of the Developing Data Products Project assignment and a presentation ui.R server.R
+In this repository you can find the code of the Developing Data Products Project assignment and a presentation:
+- ui.R
+- server.R
+- bmi.Rpres

 The Shiny application developed is a Body Mass Index Calculator.
 Insert your weight, your height and click submit.
 It will return your BMI and your Weight Category.